Social Icons

 Directed by John Patton Ford

-Decaying somewhere will be this movie and all memory of me seeing it will be lost soon.
-The sad thing is that it will not be missed.
-Even though the movie has a one up on entertaining than the nonsense being thrown at us during this drought of good eye watering cinema, it still lacks the ingredients that will make it memorable.
+Decaying somewhere will be this movie, and all memory of me seeing it will soon be lost.
+The sad thing is that it won’t be missed.
+Even though the movie is slightly more entertaining than the nonsense thrown at us during this drought of good, eye-watering cinema, it still lacks the ingredients to make it memorable.

-Hard on luck woman decides to do something about her difficulty by getting involved in an illegal credit card scheme which in the end turned out some needless tragedy and deceit.
+A hard-luck woman decides to tackle her difficulties by getting involved in an illegal credit card scheme, which inevitably leads to needless tragedy and deceit.
 Wow!
 How surprising.
-I think the biggest problem now is not the lack of originality is the lack of creativity when recycling things.
-There is nothing new you can say, but at least do something good with what you have decided to reuse.
+The biggest problem isn’t just the lack of originality—it’s the lack of creativity in recycling ideas.
+Sure, there’s nothing truly new under the sun, but at least do something worthwhile with what you’re reusing.

-The movie had too much Ctrl+C (copy) Ctrl+V (paste) from what we were already used to.
+This movie relied too heavily on Ctrl+C (copy) and Ctrl+V (paste) from things we’ve already seen.

-Emily was working hard doing odd jobs to get buy hoping to get a good job to get her out of her present state of despair.
-One day a colleague asked her to cover his shift and in return gave her a contact which guaranteed her $200 an hour.
-The offer looked too good, and she jumped on it to discover it is a fraud credit card scheme.
-Where they go to a store buy an expensive item with the fake credit card and fake ID and bring it to the men who are running the ring.
-In return for that trip, they get $200 and go home.
+Emily is working hard, doing odd jobs to get by, hoping to land a better job and escape her current state of despair.
+One day, a colleague asks her to cover his shift and, in return, gives her a contact offering $200 an hour.
+The offer seems too good to be true, and she jumps at the chance, only to discover it’s a fraudulent credit card scheme.
+The job involves going to a store, buying an expensive item with a fake credit card and fake ID, and then handing it over to the ring leaders.
+For each successful run, she earns $200.

-The lack of good movies with directors and good writers stretched thing among these streaming services means we must make the best of what we have dropped on our feet.
-This is not one of the best we can see out there, but it is something to make do while waiting for something better.
+The current drought of good movies, combined with directors and writers being stretched thin across endless streaming platforms, means we’re often left to make do with what’s dropped at our feet.
+While this isn’t one of the best options out there, it’s something to pass the time while waiting for something better.

 Pinocchio (2022)